 In order to be able to apply for exchange you have to fullfill certain requirements.
 The requirements can be found to the left under Requirements.
 In addition the partner universities may have their own requirements.
-Information regarding potential requirements can be found under the respective university in the Mobility Online Portal (under Partner universities and Info and Criteria to the left).
+Information regarding potential requirements can be found under the respective university in the Mobility Online Portal.
 You have to log in to see the information.

 Studies in English: Good knowledge of English.

 Requirements: If you are a Master student you have the required proficiency in English to apply for an exchange within the Hanken exchange programme.
 However, some partner universities require a language test in English such as TOEFL, IELTS or CPE (Cambridge Certificate of Proficiency in English).
 You have to reach the test score required by the host university.
 Please take the test well in advance before the Hanken exchange application deadline.